 Food waste makes up the largest percentage of contents in the black bin.
 Did you know that food production and consumption is responsible for around 30% of global carbon emissions?
 Agriculture requires space, energy, water, fertiliser, heavy machinery, transporting and packaging, which all contribute to global warming.
 And yet surprisingly, around a third of all food in the world is wasted.

 In 2020, we collected 30,907 tonnes of food waste from 6 west boroughs.
 Of that, 18,853 tonnes (around 61%) of food waste was avoidable food which means we could have eaten them.
 That is almost as much as 496 million slices in weight!
 West London Waste has invested £3 million pounds for food waste infrastructure, which will see more west Londoners being able to recycle their food waste.
-Flats, flats above shops & commercial properties will be targeted over the next couple years to increase the capture of food waste & reduce the amount we see in our black bin waste.
+Flats, flats above shops & commercial properties will be targeted over the next couple of years to increase the capture of food waste & reduce the amount we see in our black bin waste.

 Moving up the waste hierarchy